sanazaadel/Resume-Review/README.md

 # Resume Review

-Resume Review AI is an intelligent application that leverages **Large Language Models (LLMs)** to analyze and improve resumes.
+Resume Review is an intelligent application that leverages **Large Language Models (LLMs)** to analyze and improve resumes.
 It provides actionable feedback on structure, keywords, and clarity, helping users optimize their resumes for technical or professional roles.

 ## Features